d-lord/d-lord.github.io/_posts/2020-12-26-automator-quick-action-notes.md

 ---
-title: "Zsh notes from the image2webp Quick Action"
+title: "Zsh notes from a macOS Quick Action"
 date: 2020-12-26 00:00:00
 published: true
 excerpt: "Some notes on zsh environment variables while creating a macOS quick action to prepare images for web publishing."